mattsills/mattsills.github.io/_posts/2024-03-02-rabin-karp.md

 We clearly cannot start to compute $$H_2$$ before we have computed $$H_1$$, and so must wait to issue the multiplication $$B*H_1$$ until we have computed $$H_1$$, which involves computing $$B*H_0$$, which takes at least 4 cycles.
 This is what's known as a *loop-carried dependency*.
 The processor can try to stay busy by executing the other operations while the multiply is running, but ultimately the latency of the multiplication puts a limit on the overall throughput.

 To see this, I find it helpful to draw out the computation graph over time ([here is a very good overview of the general technique](https://fgiesen.wordpress.com/2018/03/05/a-whirlwind-introduction-to-dataflow-graphs/)).
 Time flows downward, and arrows represent data dependencies between instructions.
-I've drawn out part of an iteration of an unrolled loop (I only included the loads for two windows to avoid cluttering things up too much):
+I've drawn out part of an iteration of an unrolled loop (I only included the loads for two windows to avoid cluttering things up too much).
+I've also highlighted the loop-carried dependency:

 ![df01](/assets/images/rabin-karp/dataflow01.jpg){: width="100%" }